The Mage Guide for Mists of Pandaria

 - Berserking increases casting speed by 20% for a few seconds.
 Very nice, drop it into a macro.

 - Beast Slaying is a nice little bonus for leveling and useful in PvE content when the opposition is classed as “beast.”
+Unfortunately, no one in PvP counts, not even Worgen.

 - Voodoo shuffle is a help in PvP, but situational elsewhere.